Troppo forte

-Troppo forte (also known as Great, He's Too Much and Too Much) is a 1986 Italian comedy film directed by Carlo Verdone.
+Troppo forte (also known as Great, He's Too Much and Too Much) is a 1986 Italian romantic comedy film directed by Carlo Verdone.

 Plot

 Oscar Pettinari is a young hick from the suburbs of Rome, who gravitates around Cinecittà trying rather unsuccessfully to impress his acquaintances as well as the producers with the tales of his experiences as a stuntman in Rambo-like action movies.
 The movie starts when he alone is rejected even as an extra, for the production of an American Sci-Fi movie.
 While boasting among bystanders about his supposed previous jobs in the movie industry, the disappointed Oscar meets by chance the whimsical lawyer Giangiacomo Pigna Corelli in Selci.
 The confident laywyer impresses the looser Oscar, who accepts on the spot his suggestion to stage a fake incident and play the victim of a car crash with the foreigner movie producer, in order to blackmail him into either paying damages or offer him a chance as an actor.

 On the appointed day for the simulation, it turns out however that the producer's car was not driven by him, but his lead actress and lover, Nancy.
 The young and beautiful Italo-American actress is dismissed and abandoned by the movie production, concerned about possible scandals.
 She has to face alone, money-less and in a country that she doesn't know the insisting demands of Oscar and his lawyer Giangiacomo, who has no scruples in even arranging some unnecessary surgery in order to get further evidence about the crash.